emmercm/www/src/blog/reducing-docker-layers.md

 ## Strategies to reduce layers

-Remember from above - there's only 3 instructions that cause layers - so here are some strategies for reducing those specific instructions.
+Remember from above - there are only 3 instructions that cause layers - so here are some strategies for reducing those specific instructions.

 ### Use multi-stage builds